Biryani is India’s most popular dish – so why does the BJP hate it so much?

 However, what makes things more complicated – and interesting – is that biryani has transcended its origins within Muslim communities to become something of a national dish.
 The biryani was, for example, the most ordered meal on India’s largest food delivery app, Swiggy, three years in a row.
 Every minute, India orders 95 biryanis from just this one food delivery app.
 Biryani is also the first dish that comes to mind when outsiders think of Indian food: one study found that biryani was the most searched Indian food globally on the Internet.

 So appealing is biryani that now there are even vegetarian dishes are being christened with that name, although traditionally biryanis have been made with meat and poultry.
-Fittingly enough, in 2014, former Indian cricket captain MS Dhoni shifted hotels in Chennai since it wouldn’t allow him to bring in a biryani from outside – a suitably drastic decision given the insult to a great food item.
+Fittingly enough, in 2014, former Indian cricket captain MS Dhoni shifted hotels in Hyderabad since it wouldn’t allow him to bring in a biryani from outside – a suitably drastic decision given the insult to a great food item.

 Given the mass popularity of biryani in India, the BJP’s attempts to tar the protests with the dish are decidedly odd.
 How can such a dish so loved be used to discredit anyone?